LattePandaTeam/Docs/content/streaming_cable/set_up_nomachine_client.md

 <center>![NoMachine](/assets/streaming_cable_resources/nomachine_setup.jpeg)</center>

 ## Configuration Completed

 Now, you are in.
 Next time, you can power on the Server Computer, connect the Streaming Cable, then click and run.
 You can also try other software solution. enjoy it!

+!!! tip
+    If you don’t connect a display to the HDMI interface of the Server Computer, it will disable the GPU acceleration and remote desktop will run slowly.
+Please insert a Headless HDMI adapter(Amazon: Headless HDMI) to the Server Computer to make the GPU work properly.